June 02 - 05, 2020

-Nike's New Flagship is a Powerhouse of Experience-driven Retail
+Nike's New Flagship Store is a Powerhouse of Experience-Driven Retail

 With billions of dollars’ worth of global revenue pouring in year after year, sustained and solid growth, a squad of celebrity endorsements, Olympic partnerships and sponsorship deals – Nike, surely, has the sportswear retail game sewn up.

 A truly global, powerhouse brand, whose famous swoosh is as firmly planted in collective consciousness as the McDonald’s golden arches, the bite from Apple’s forbidden fruit, or Google’s technicolored typography – with iconicity this strong, is there any need to innovate at all?

 You bet there is.
 Retail is, and always will be, as competitive as the NBA finals – only here, calling timeout is not an option.

 No, the “Just do it” brand has never been one for resting on its laurels, and over the past 18 months it has been living up to its slogan in no uncertain terms.
 Seizing opportunity after opportunity to bring some of the latest and greatest in retail and sports technology to its in-store customers, Nike has been busy opening up a number of flagship stores around the globe – and its new venue in SoHo NYC is one of the very best.

 Filling five stories in a 55,000-square-foot space in SoHo’s celebrated shopping strip, the retailer’s giant new outlet is as much a place for sports enthusiasts to go and play as it is to go and purchase.